 Wildeye instructors will support you during the experience, share knowledge and offer guidance.
 However, at night time you will be left alone in your camp.
 Staff will be on site, but out of sight until the next morning.

 The sound of a flute calls you to breakfast.

 Leave our camps feeling inspired and empowered.
 Having adopted valuable knowledge & skills that give you the ability to be a more confident explorer.

 "WILDERNESS SKILLS HAVE THE ABILITY TO SAVE YOUR LIFE OR THE LIFE OF A COMPANION"

 Our instructors will be there throughout the day, feel free to ask as many questions, everyone has their own particular interests.
 If you would like to challenge yourselves throughout the experience, you are encouraged to create natural shelters.
 This gives a more for-filling survival experience having created a shelter using what nature provides.
 If you wish to work less on shelter building, use the provided tarps to create shelter, hammocks are also available on request.

 British weather can be unpredictable and unexpected rainfall may result in testing personal abilities.
 However, survival skills when applied efficiently can create a positive outcome.

 Spend the evening how you please, sitting by the fire light (Nature's TV).
 Take a walk to explore woods and venture to nearby fields for moon watching or star gazing.
 The evening is what you make of it!
 Further training commences after breakfast the next morning.

 Please bring enough food for the duration of your stay, you might get peckish whilst shelter building, bring back-up snacks & fruit.
 Breakfast is provided for and the sound of the flute calls you around 7:30-8:30am.

-This experience gives individuals the opportunity to spend time in the woods with friends or family left in solitude.
+This experience gives individuals the opportunity to spend time in the woods either solo, with a partner or friends/family left in solitude.